a1ex90/Fluids3D/README.md

 This project contains a 3D grid-based real-time fluid simulation with marker particles in a hybrid pic-flip blend with a particle and a marching cubes fluid visualization.

+For more detail take a look at my [paper](https://github.com/a1ex90/Fluids3D/blob/master/documentation/Sommer%2C3D-RT-Fluid-Sim.pdf).

 ## Install

 The following include and library dependencies need to be included in the project: